 - Wearing different size fillers for several days in a row; and in different outfits; as well as at the gym, cycling, walking, running or your other daily activities – feel their average “weight” (volume) as well as projection (outward proportions, height).

-How many ccs in an implant equate to an extra bra cup size?
+How many CC’s in a Breast Implant equate to an extra bra cup size?

 - The skin envelope and dermal tissue strength